Illawarra Catholic Club Limited

 The types of information that we collect and hold about you could include:

-• ID information such as your name, postal and email address, telephone numbers, date of birth and occupation;
+- Personal information including, but not limited to you name, postal and email address, gender, telephone numbers, date of birth and occupation.

-• health information if you are a staff member; and
+- health information if you are a staff member;

 Collection required by Law